-Please remember that these swarm collectors are simply unpaid individuals trying to help you.
-They are often unappreciated and occasionaly abused if your swarm turns out not to be a honeybee swarm.
-If they have travelled a long way - you may need to reimburse them for travel expenses.
+Please remember that these swarm collectors (Beekeepers) are simply unpaid individuals trying to help you.
+They are often unappreciated and occasionally abused if your swarm turns out not to be a honeybee swarm.

 If a swarm collector is not available, you can just leave the swarm alone and don't disturb them.
 Don't worry - they won't stay there for long.
 Depending on the weather and the scout bees looking for a new home, it can be anywhere between a couple of hours and a couple of days.